nabeelabumahfouz/Tweet-Manager/README.md

 1. The tweets are only able to be loaded from a csv file in function 7.
 2. When loading in tweets, edge cases that include multiple punctuation symbols could cause error.
+3. More memory could have been dynamically allocated (good coding practice).

 ---------------------------------------------------------------------------------------------------------------------------------------------------